frederickhofmann/frederickhofmann-old.github.io/_posts/2017-06-20-we-are-ux-and-live.md

 ---
 layout: post
-title: We are live and UX
+title: We are UX & we are live
-subtitle: The first Design Office Post
+subtitle: The first Design Office post
 category: design
 tags: [general, culture, design]
 author: Claudius Wissler